-Cook the mixture on medium heat until they start to simmer, then turn them down low.
-They will be a good consistency with about 5 minutes of simmering.
+Cook the mixture on medium heat until it starts to simmer, then turn down low.
+The oats will be a good consistency with about 5 minutes of simmering.
 Stir a little but no need to stir continuously – just don’t walk away and forget about them!

 Because they’ve been soaked they’ll cook quickly.

-When they start to simmer, it’s time to add any frozen fruit you may like to use eg: berries.
+When the oats start to simmer, it’s time to add any frozen fruit you may like to use eg: berries.

-If you like banana with your porridge wait until the oats are cooked, or just before taking them off the stove, before adding.
+If you like bananas with your porridge wait until the oats are cooked, or just before taking them off the stove, before adding.

 Pre-soaked, oats will take less than 5 minutes to cook.

 Forgot to soak?
-Just allow about 10 minutes for them to become nice and creamy.
+Simply allow 10 minutes of gentle simmering for them to become nice and creamy.